Capital of Morocco

 It contains more than a thousand species of animals of African origin.
 It has many vital facilities, such as restaurants, cafes, and souvenir shops.
 Andalusian Gardens: It is considered one of the most beautiful natural places, as it extends over green spaces like an oasis near the shore of the Atlantic Ocean.
 Festivals in Rabat

 In May, the city of Rabat celebrates this festival.
-This world music festival began in 2001 and has included many world music icons and celebrities.
+This world music festival began in 2001 and has hosted many icons and celebrities of world music.

 The city of Rabat celebrates it in May to commemorate Moulay Abdullah bin Hassoun.
-As they make their way to the holy man’s tomb, many musicians and flag bearers join the men from a long procession dressed in colorful clothes.
-They carry thousands of sculptures and painted pieces inside huge candle lamps until they reach the tomb.
+Many musicians and flag bearers join the procession of men dressed in colorful garments heading towards the tomb of the holy man.
+They carry thousands of sculptures and painted pieces inside large candle lamps until they reach the tomb.

 Frequently Asked Questions